Start your divorce online in Washington D.C.

 Spouses filing for divorce in Washington D.C., must indicate a reason for this action in their divorce complaint.
 They are referred to as legal grounds.

-Essentially, there are only two no-fault grounds for dissolution in D.C.:
+Essentially, there are only one no-fault grounds for dissolution in D.C.:

 The state laws do not provide any fault grounds for divorce.